 So, what exactly is a metamour, and how can you be a ‘good’ one?
-Thankfully, this is one area of non-monogamy that I’ve had a bit of experience with, so I am happy to share a few insights about navigating this unusual but enriching connection that is unique to polyamory.
+Thankfully, this is one area of non-monogamy that I’ve had a bit of experience with, so I am happy to share a few insights about navigating these unusual but enriching connections that are unique to polyamory.

 A metamour is someone who is your partner’s partner.
 They have a romantic relationship with a person with whom you also have a romantic relationship.

 The term metamour is a portmanteau of meta (a Greek prefix meaning ‘beside’, ‘with’, ‘among’ or ‘adjacent’) and amour (which comes from the Latin word ‘amor’, meaning ‘love’).
 So, it is about concurrent love that happens at the same time.

 How can I be a good metamour?

 I was going to title this blog ‘how to be a good metamour’, but then I thought about how the good vs bad judgment is quite unfair as most of us don’t know anything about metamours before trying polyamory.
 Plus, it’s also worth remembering that if someone isn’t an amazing metamour now doesn’t mean they won’t be in the future.
 So, we shouldn’t label people as inherently good or bad.

 We don’t grow up with any reference points or social scripts for a partner’s partner type of connection, perhaps other than the negative concept of ‘the other woman.’
 The Multimaory podcast suggests that an in-law is the closest dynamic we have that is socially similar to a metamour relationship.
 Having dated people who are good friends with their exes, I have found this type of connection also to have some similarities.